killerbee on 9/22/2013

 There has never been any issues with the control of the ply.
 If you know what you are doing, you can't go wrong with a Jonyer, provided your technique is correct.

 This is a good ply for beginners, to start with Sriver and Mark V combination.
 As they progress, they can change the rubber to suit their needs.
 The handle is "super comfortable" to touch and actually takes the shape of your grip over years (I saw it in a 20 year old Jonyer which is still very very operational).

 Overall, a GREAT "feel" blade, but lacks power when paired with conventional rubbers.

-This blade has a great feeling, probably the most profound of all of the blades I have tried.
-The feeling is unique in that you can feel not just the flex but also the springiness of the wood.
-The speed, I would say, is right in the middle of OFF-.
-I have been somewhat confused by this blade.
-I didn’t like it so much with some rubbers and thought it had a low throw, but with other rubbers I liked it much more and thought it had a very high throw.
+This blade has a great feeling, probably the most profound of all of the blades I have tried; it is just unique; and very clean with little vibration.
+I'd say it is soft and moderately stiff.
+The speed, I would say, is in the middle, or perhaps the upper end, of OFF-.
 In any case, I think this blade may take a bit of getting used to so I would advise anyone against judging it based on a few hours of play.

 Amazing feel.Very good blocks and loops.Bit slow,but lovely blade to become a looper.